chanind/chanind.github.io/_posts/2019-10-03-how-i-learn-languages.markdown

 date: 2019-10-03
 ---

 Language learning is hard, but it's tractable if you know how to study and build the right habits and environments to learn.
 Likewise, if you don't build the right habits or don't view language learning correctly you simply will not learn.
-I've studied 4 languages in-depth so far at various points in my life.
-I stared with French in school, then Japanese in university, then Spanish, and now Chinese (Mandarin).
+I've studied 4 languages at various points in my life; I stared with French in school, then Japanese in university, then Spanish, and now Chinese (Mandarin).
 I don't consider myself "good" at languages.
 It takes me a _lot_ of hours of consistent practice to improve.
 Below I'll first discuss about some of the myths a lot of people believe around language learning, and then I'll discuss how I think about language learning, and how to be successful at learning.
 First, the myths:

 ### Myth: You will naturally "pick up" a language if it's spoken around you